ePages-de/epages-devportal/_posts/2019/2019-11-12-recap-of-devoxx-ukraine-2019.md

 ### Reactive Spring, [Josh Long](https://twitter.com/starbuxman){:target="_blank"}

 I think this was the most exciting presentation.
-The speaker drew a lot of attention to his presentation with his presentation style and a sense of humor.
+The speaker drew a lot of attention with his presentation style and a sense of humor.
-The presentation showed what the developer needs to understand before starting using Reactive Spring:
+With his talk Josh showed what a developer needs to understand before starting using Reactive Spring:

 * Processor<T,R>
 * Subscriber<T>